rcw3bb/cucumber-selenium-grid-template/README.md

    gradlew test
    ```

-   > Expect to see some activities on the selenium node.
+   > Expect to see some activities on the console of the selenium node.
 If it completes successfully your setup is good.

 # Sample Feature File